Domino rules

 Domino Modes

-Domino is not a single game, but a whole family of games that can be played with same set of pieces.
+Domino is not a single game, but a whole family of games that can be played with same set of tiles.

 The dynamic and objective of these games is always the same, but they differ in some of the rules.
 Next, the modes tht you can play in Ludoteka are explained.